profLewis/getModisEE/README.md

 The class uses EE to pre-process the dataset by masking clouds etc and calculated angular BRDF kernels from the satellite angle information.

-It loads the dataset to an array (self.data) and also can store it in a pickle file (in odir by default)
+It loads the dataset to a dictionary of arrays (self.data) and also can store it in a pickle file (in odir by default)

 If the pickle files exists, you can load that with self.load()